-This work was supported by the US National Science Foundation [grant number EAR-1524734] to Michael Oskin, and through Cordell Durrell Geology Field Fund Yiran Wang.
-We placed code GitHub to our at (https://github.com/YiranWangYR/10BeLeastSquares).
+Acknowledgements.
+This work was supported by the US National Science Foundation (grant number EAR-1524734) to Michael E. Oskin, and through Cordell Durrell Geology Field Fund to Yiran Wang.
+We thank the Associate Editor, Pieter Vermeesch, and the referees, Alan Hidy, Greg Balco, and an anonymous referee, for their valuable comments that helped us greatly improve the quality of our paper.